chaosprint/glicol/README.md

 https://glicol.web.app

 Feel free to try it as a live coding language or a tool for quick audio effect prototyping.
-If you find bugs or any questions, issues and pull request are welcomed.
+If you find bugs, have any questions, or simply hope to add some features for your project, please open new issues and pull request are welcomed.

 # Repository structure and development